saltstack/salt/doc/topics/tutorials/halite.rst

 Depending on the webserver you want to run halite through, you'll need to install that piece as well.
-On RHEL based distros use one of the following:
+On RHEL based distros, use one of the following:

 .. code-block:: bash